 Background and Intent: Practice-based learning and improvement is one of the defining characteristics of being a physician.
-It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to based on constant self-evaluation and lifelong learning.
+(Core)